NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.3.Chapter/README.md

 ___
 ### *Literals and constants*

-A value that appears in a program, like 2.54 (or " in ="), is called a literal.
+A value that appears in a program, like 2.54, is called a literal.
 In general, there's nothing wrong with literals.
 But when numbers like 2.54 appear in an expression with no explanation, they make code hard to read.
 And if the same value appears many times, and might have to change in the